blakedemarest/bedrot-data-lake/README.md

 ---

 - `.agent/` — AI agent working directories (cache, context, logs)
 - `archive/` — **Historical data**; long-term storage for datasets no longer actively used.
 - `changelog.md` — Project changelog.
 - `cronjob/` — Batch files and automation scripts.
 - `curated/` — **Business-ready datasets**.
 Main consumption layer for analytics, dashboards, and ML.
 Contains cleaned, aggregated, and enriched data with stable schemas and documentation.
+  - **Note:** As of May 2025, all finalized output CSVs from cleaner scripts (e.g., DistroKid, TooLost, Meta Ads) are first written to the `staging/` directory.
+Only after validation and business logic are they promoted to `curated/`.
 - `data_lake_flow.dot` — Pipeline visualization (Graphviz).
 - `docker-compose.yml` — MinIO and other service orchestration.
 - `image.png`, `image.svg` — Project diagrams.